-The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.
+The school has a zero-tolerance approach to abuse, including child-on-child abuse.

 All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
 All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
 All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about child-on-child abuse.